Sherlock (EP)

 Sherlock is the fourth EP of the South Korean boy group Shinee.
 The EP consists of seven tracks, including the title song "Sherlock (Clue + Note)", a "hybrid remix" of two songs.
-It was released on March 21, 2012, in South Korea under the label SM Entertainment, and was distributed by KT Music.
-The EP was made available online worldwide on March 19, 2012.
+It was released on March 19, 2012, under the label SM Entertainment.
 It was Shinee's first Korean release after a year and six months hiatus.

-The EP was commercially successful—the title track topped the Gaon Digital Chart, while the EP charted at number one on the Gaon Album Chart.
+The EP was commercially successful, charting at number one on the Gaon Album Chart.
 It was the fifth best-selling album of the year in South Korea, with over 180,000 copies sold.
 It also placed tenth on the Billboard Heatseekers Albums and fifth on the Billboard World Albums charts.

-Background and release

-Sherlock was Shinee's first Korean release after a year-and-a-half hiatus since the reissue Hello in October 2010 due to their Japanese debut and promotions in 2011.
-The EP was physically released on March 21, 2012, but was made available online worldwide on March 19 through online music sites such as Melon and iTunes.

-The choreography for "Sherlock (Clue + Note)" is characterized by a distinctive style, and is the work of the choreographer Tony Testa.